The End of One Size Fits All Fitness Plans

 Strength Training Plans

-Weightlifting emphasizes muscle building as well as power and uses resistance to work the muscles.
-Using progressive overload, which requires continuously adding weight or doing more reps to encourage muscles to adapt and grow, works well for anyone trying to create an aesthetically pleasing body, strengthening bones and metabolism.
+Weightlifting emphasizes muscle building, power, and uses resistance to work the muscles.
+Using progressive overload — continuously adding weight or doing more reps to encourage muscles to adapt and grow — works well for anyone trying to build an aesthetically pleasing body, strengthen bones, and boost metabolism.

 Also Read: Treadmill Vs Outdoor Running